NativeScript/docs-v7/tooling/bundling-with-webpack.md

 ## Webpack Resources

-Bundling JavaScript code can get complex very soon, and encountering webpack for the first time can get daunting.
+Bundling JavaScript code can get complex quickly, and encountering webpack for the first time can be daunting.
 A full introduction to webpack and related technologies is beyond the scope of this article, and we recommend the following resources:

 * [Introduction](https://webpack.github.io/docs/what-is-webpack.html)
 * [Tutorial](https://webpack.github.io/docs/tutorials/getting-started/)